-Further evidence of key assets can be found in stories you tell about your volunteer, job and internship activities.
+- Internships and volunteering: Further evidence of key assets can be found in stories you tell about your volunteer, job and internship activities.
 Think about mini successes where your contributions added value or were recognized by supervisors.
 Remember to relate to interviewers specifically what you did to engineer those successes.

 Job candidates can only go so far in making their case by articulating general statements about their skills during the interview.
 Make sure that you go the extra mile and provide convincing proof by furnishing specific examples of how you have applied your skills.